TheKevJames/wkrpt/README.md

 Write your report in wkrpt.tex and the Makefile will auto-generate your completed document in the build directory.

-If you don't have GNU Make because you're lame and run Windoze, this project can also be built with any standard LaTeX build system.
+If you don't have GNU Make because you're lame and run Windoze, this project can also be built with any standard XeLaTeX build system.

 LaTeX Dependencies